anhchor/nightfalls/nightfalls/lake-of-shadows.md

 ### Boss Room

 The boss room gets chaotic, so it's important to burn down the boss as quickly as possible.
-Suggested loadouts for this:
+Enemies start spawning in shortly after the boss spawns.

+Anecdotally: Well of Radiance + Focusing Lens + 2x One Thousand Voices + LFR + Thundercrash will melt the boss very quickly.

+## Loadout

+### Aeon Gauntlets

+Highly recommended.
+There are three Overload Champions leading up to the boss room that are easy to use a finisher on, so you can ensure you enter the boss fight with enough ammo.

+### Boss Room Melt
 - Well of Radiance / Titan Bubble
-- 3x Falling Guillotine
+- Falling Guillotine
-- 3x One Thousand Voices
+- One Thousand Voices / Linear Fusion Rifles, with Particle Deconstruction

-### Ammo

-Aeon gauntlets are recommended.
-There are three Overload Champions leading up to the boss room that are easy to use a finisher on.
+- Focusing Lens + Stasis